justv316/Terrifying_Encounters/README.md

 ### Compatibility

 * This mod intends on substantially modifying LeveledLists both in creating new ones and modifying Vanilla ones.
 I intend on doing as little modification to vanilla lists as possible, and once OBSE64 supports the ability to add items to LL's via scripting, I will instead use an Initilization script that adds everything to vanilla LL's for compatibility.
 * For now, if you wish to use a mod that modifies the below LL's, you will need to create a compatibility patch merging the record changes together.
-I will not be providing a guide on doing this and I will only entertain patch requests from Mod Authors,  not users.
+I will not be providing a guide on doing this and I will only entertain patch requests from **Mod Authors**,  not users.
 * Other than specified LLs, everything else is unique and shouldn't rub against other things, but since this mod contains a considerable amount of scripting, who knows what could happen with other mods.
 My load order while building this mod is considerably messy and I've not experienced issues while playtesting.
 This is subject to change, and this section will be updated as needed.

 #### Modified Leveled Lists